SamuelEffah/AudioSharing/alphonso/README.md

-## Listen to your favorite podcast daily and discovery more!
+## Listen to your favorite podcast daily and discover more!